Documentation Index

 Mastering an instrument

-There are numerous methods you can use to master an instrument of type Future in the LUSID Security Master.
+There are numerous tools you can use to master an instrument of type Future in the LUSID Security Master.

 Some fields are common to all types of instrument, such as an intuitive name, the requirement to specify a set of identifiers, and the facility to store extra information as properties.

 Fields in the economic definition object are specific to Future.
-For more information on these fields, select Future from the definition dropdown in the API Reference:
+For more information on these fields, select Future from the definition dropdown in the UpsertInstruments API reference, or alternatively examine the Future schema:

 For example, the following call to the UpsertInstruments API masters an E-mini S&P futures contract in a custom instrument scope using a ClientInternal unique identifier: